 Team awarded contract to design, fabricate and install the largest multi-axis mechanical vibration system of its kind for NASA’s next generation Orion project.
 Team was also asked to supply its unique air modulators for integration into the largest reverberant acoustic test facility of its kind at NASA’s Plumbrook facility.

 Team awarded contract to supply China Lake Naval Air Warfare Center (NAWC) with a unique mix of specially designed test and development equipment to be completed in early 2012.

 Team developed and sold the next generation Tensor TE6-18000 which boasts six degree of freedom capability up to 2kHz.
 This system is near completion and will be delivered mid-2012.

 Team completes installation of the NASA equipment set and validation testing and installs the majority of the China Lake NAWC equipment.
 Team also delivered its first dual axis seismic simulation system to Shenzhen, China.
 Team developed the Model 4 CUBE™ with bare table frequency response to near 500Hz

 Team engineers and develops components for a unique multi axis test system to be installed at the US Army Redstone facility.
 Team also designs and manufactures specialty actuators and components for integration into a satellite system in Europe.

-Team Corporation continues to develop new products and applications for Hydrashakers.
+As a leading vibration testing equipment supplier, Team Corporation continues to develop new products and applications for Hydrashakers.
 With the help of a superb world-wide network of manufacturer’s representatives and agents, Team Corporation is capturing new markets and setting new standards for performance and service.